zmarko/syslog-bulk-uploader/README.md

 * boost-program-options library
 * `a2x` executable (part of [AsciiDoc](http://www.methods.co.nz/asciidoc), required to build man page)

-### Building
+### Building on Unix-like systems
-Once you have all the pre-requisites:

     git clone git@github.com:zmarko/syslog-bulk-uploader.git
     cd syslog-bulk-uploader/build
     cmake ..
     make && make install

+### Building on Windows systems

+Not available yet.
+Check back soon.

 ### Installers
 During the build it is also possible to build installer packages.
 Supported installers at this time are: